kursion/myshow/README.md

 present.

 # Run every hours
-Simply launch the **autoupdate.sh** script so myshow will be executed very hours.

-`./autoupdate.sh`
+Simply launch the script with the option `--auto`.
+By defaut the interval is set to one hour.
+But you can specify yours using the `-i INTERVAL` option.

 # Things to do
-- Configuration file
-- Parameters
+- OK: Parameters
-- Add, remove command for series
+- OK: (command --new) Add, remove command for series
-- Init (to ignore downloading everything)
+- OK: (command --init) Init (to ignore downloading everything)
 - Configuration date for each series
 - First S00E00 to download